Gmfholley/what_have_you_done_bingo/README.md

 - password resets page (password_resets#new and password_resets#create)
 - show page of a public template (templates#show)
 - show page of a public card (cards#show)
-- sign up page of an organization (organization_signup#new organization_signup#create)
+- sign up page of an organization (which will prompt user to create user also: organization_signup#new organization_signup#create)
-- creation page of an organization (which will prompt user to create a user also)
+- creation page of an organization (which will prompt user to create a user also: organizations#new)

 #User-Organizations relationships
 A user may have many organizations.
 A user_organization relationship is defined by the user, organization, and the user's role for the organization.
 A user may be an admin for one organization but a member of another.
 Therefore, this is not a bridge table but its own model.

 An admin can not sign up users to their organization.
 But only they will have access to a url that they can share with their users.
+This will appear to admins and will be up to the admin to share.

+The sign up page will appear with a organizations/:token/sign_up url.
+All other organizations/:id will be the organization id, and the permissions will be tested on the server-side for security.

+The admin can re-generate a token if they think their current token has been compromised.
+Again, they would have to communicate to any new users the new url where they can sign up for their organization.

+An admin will also have the power to get a list of all their members, change the roles of their members (to user or admin), remove a member from the organization (without deleting the user account), and see the status of the challenges of their members.

+A user only has the power to add/remove their relationship with an organization, not edit their role also.

 #NOTE:
 To make sure that the user always plays the card he got, the circles are created at the same time the card is created.